-Matchd is owned and operated by Talentology Pte Ltd. If you wish to contact us for any reason regarding our privacy practices or the personal data that we hold about you, please contact us at the following address:
+MATCHD is licensed and operated by MATCHD Australia Pty Ltd. If you wish to contact us for any reason regarding our privacy practices or the personal data that we hold about you, please contact us at the following address:

 Head of Operations

 Matchd Australia Pty Ltd